thomsouverain/weights_distortion_impact/README.md

 Indeed, it can be that a fairness method bridges the gap between groups, though, without necessarily enhancing the situation of the worst treated group.
 Therefore, relative and absolute counts on scores complement each other to compare our fairness methods.

-For instance, in "max_gap_groups -> GridSearch, FairDream", we see on 16 features of XGBoost, random forests and logistic regression where correction took place (the results on neural networks being non significant, as FairDream and GridSearch implemented random classifiers to reach perfect Demographic Parity), the performances of GridSearch and FairDream when set the task of equalizing overall positive rates (corresponding to Demographic Parity).
+For instance, in "max_gap_groups -> GridSearch_FairDream", we see on 16 features of XGBoost, random forests and logistic regression where correction took place (the results on neural networks being non significant, as FairDream and GridSearch implemented random classifiers to reach perfect Demographic Parity), the performances of GridSearch and FairDream when set the task of equalizing overall positive rates (corresponding to Demographic Parity).

 Whereas on the side of Demographic Parity, GridSearch better equalizes the overall positive rates (FairDream corresponding to the highest gaps between groups in 9/16 cases), this relation reverses for true and false positive rates.
 Over all features, FairDream achieves better results to equalize false positive rates and, more, true positive rates (GridSearch reaching the highest gaps on 10/16 features):